harishmohan83/text-util-service/README.md

 # text-util-service #
 Text Util Service has apis to support create, read and deletion of text.
-It also provides an api to fetch sample json data.
+It also provide an api to fetch sample json data.

 ## Pre-Requisites #
 Install JDK 1.8.0_131 or later